mmmirrra/mmmirrra.github.io/_posts/2023-08-03-MultimediaSystem-data-text.markdown

 - Also called "Western European Character Set" or "ISO Latin-1"
 - Uses 8-bit code system as an extension of ASCII
 <br />
-- ISO : International Organization for Standardization
+- ISO: International Organization for Standardization

 #### Hangul code

 - English or European languages ​​can be expressed with 256 8-bit codes
 - Hangul cannot express all Hangul combinations in 8 bits
 - Therefore, combined and completed Hangul codes were created
-  - Combined type : Based on the principle of Hangul, codes are assigned to each elementary, middle, and final consonant
+  - Combined type: Based on the principle of Hangul, codes are assigned to each elementary, middle, and final consonant
-  - Completed type : Assign codes to complete characters such as '가' and '각'
+  - Completed type: Assign codes to complete characters such as '가' and '각'
 - The completed Hangul code is the Hangul standard
   - The completed type has the disadvantage of not being able to express all Hangul characters, but it was adopted as a standard because it causes fewer problems in computer communications